by Andrea M. Darcy

 Why am I the type of person who stays in an unhappy relationship?

 Again, it tends to be because of your experiences and learnings as a child.

 It might be that you learned by example to choose difficult relationships.
 If you watched a parent stay in a bad relationship, it’s more likely that you will, too.

-And if your childhood trauma was abuse, it’s likely you have not just the low self-esteem, anxiety, and abandonment issues that drive you toward difficult relationships, but also a hidden core beliefthat you are unlovable.
+And if your childhood trauma was abuse, it’s likely you have a hidden core belief that you are unlovable so stick out relationships where you feel hated.
 In fact experiencing sexual abuse as a child is a common symptom of those with borderline personality disorder.

 Do I need support to change my pattern of staying in bad relationships?

 If our relationship choices as an adult are connected to traumatic experiences as a child, it can be hard to change them through mere willpower.
 If there was abuse in your past, processing repressed memories and emotions can be overwhelming.
 Also note that if you do think you have borderline personality disorder, it doesn’t just go away.